hashicorp/katakoda/terraform-cloud/step2.md

 ## Authenticate this machine to Terraform Cloud

 To authenticate to Terraform Cloud, you must run the `login` command.

-Your web browser will open Terraform Cloud.
+`terraform login`{{execute}}

+You will be prompted to visit [Terraform Cloud](https://app.terraform.io/app/settings/tokens?source=terraform-login) and copy the generated token.
+Paste it into the terminal at the prompt.

 Upon completion, a local file will be created with an authentication token.

-`terraform login`{{execute}}

 ## Edit the Terraform configuration